Pumpkin Cream Cold Foam Cold Brew (Starbucks Copycat)

 Ice cubes

-Place in the freezer for 5 minutes to set.
+2. Place the mixture in the freezer for 5 minutes to thicken slightly.

-Fill a glass with ice cubes and pour cold brew coffee over them.
+3. Fill a glass with ice cubes and pour in the cold brew.

 -

 Pumpkin cold foam is a creamy, frothy topping that is typically added to iced drinks like iced coffee or cold brew.
 It's a delicious and fun way to enjoy the flavors of pumpkin spice.
-The foam is made by blending together ingredients like canned coconut milk, oat milk, pumpkin puree, maple syrup, pumpkin pie spice, and vanilla extract.
+The foam is made by blending together ingredients like whole milk, pumpkin puree, maple syrup, pumpkin pie spice, and vanilla extract.
 It adds a creamy texture and a hint of pumpkin flavor to your favorite cold beverages.

 -

-To make my version of pumpkin sweet cream cold foam, you will need coconut milk, barista-style oat milk, canned pure pumpkin purée, maple syrup, pumpkin pie spice, vanilla extract, cold brew coffee, and ice cubes.
+To make my version of pumpkin sweet cream cold foam, you will need whole milk, canned pure pumpkin purée, maple syrup, pumpkin pie spice, vanilla extract, cold brew coffee, and ice cubes.

 -